Curious4Tech/Azure_Policy_Guide/README.md

 ## Creating the Policies

-Login to Azure: Open your terminal and log in using:
+Login to Azure : Open your terminal and log in using:

  ```bash
    az login
    ```
-Set Your Subscription Context**: If you have multiple subscriptions, set the context to your desired subscription:
+Set Your Subscription Context : If you have multiple subscriptions, set the context to your desired subscription:

    ```bash
    az account set --subscription "<Your Subscription ID>"